Block-proximal methods with spatially adapted acceleration: Introduction

-Unfortunately, primal-only and dual-only stochastic approaches are rarely applicable to image processing and other problems that do not satisfy the separability and smoothness requirements simultaneously, at least not without additional Moreau--Yosida (aka.~Huber, aka.~Nesterov) regularisation.
-Generally, even without the splitting into blocks, primal-only or dual-only approaches, as discussed above, can be inefficient on more complicated problems, as the steps of the algorithms become very expensive optimisation problems themselves.
-This difficulty can often be circumvented through primal-dual approaches.
-If $F$ is convex, and $F^*$ denotes the conjugate of $F$, the problem \eqref{eq:form} can be written
+Unfortunately, primal-only and dual-only stochastic methods, as discussed above, are rarely applicable to image processing problems.
+These, and many other problems, do not satisfy the assumed separability and smoothness assumptions.
+On the other hand, additional Moreau--Yosida (aka.~Huber, aka.~Nesterov) regularisation of the problem, which would provide the required smoothness, would alter the problem, losing essential non-smooth characteristics.
+Generally, even without the splitting of the problem into blocks and the introduction of stochasticity, primal-only or dual-only methods can be inefficient on more complicated problems.
+Proximal steps, which are typically used to deal with non-smooth components of the problem, can in particular be as expensive as the original optimisation problems itself.
+In order to make these steps cheap, the problem has to be formulated appropriately.
+Such a reformulation can often be provided through primal--dual approaches.